ml-research/CLEVR-Hans/README.md

 ### Note:

-Due to compatibility issues with the original CLEVR blender script and nvidia versions we reverted to creating the images on the CPU in parallel processes.
+Due to compatibility issues with the original CLEVR Blender script and nvidia versions we reverted to creating the images on the CPU in parallel processes.
 This is obviously a sub-optimal hack was the quickest fix.
 Feel free to optimise.

-### Citation
+## Citation
-If you find this code useful in your research, please consider citing:
+If you find this dataset useful in your research, please consider citing:

 > @article{stammer2020right,
   title={Right for the Right Concept: Revising Neuro-Symbolic Concepts by Interacting with their Explanations},